 - Magazine rack

-- Television or stereo system built into cabinetry (or behind the mirror in the case of the TV)
+- Television or Bluetooth speakers built into cabinetry (or behind the mirror in the case of the TV)

 - Heated towel racks — or, as an alternative, a warming drawer that would be installed in a kitchen can efficiently do the job of warming linens in the bathroom

 - Expanded windows and skylights to let in natural light